shmanu017/online-resume/README.md

 **Site Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/) _(Apr 2022 - Apr 2023)_ <br>

 - Part of a team of 7 enterprise software professionals supporting a project valued at nearly $12 Million.
-- Monitor, operate, and maintain the foundational multi-tenant infrastructure for managed Airflow, catering to the needs of more than 200 customers.
+- Monitored, operated, and maintained the foundational multi-tenant infrastructure for managed Airflow, catering to the needs of more than 200 customers.
-- Implement Teleport, OPA, Pod Security and Role-based access Control for container security best practices, along with Disaster Recovery and reduce operation hours by 30%.
+- Implemented Teleport, OPA, Pod Security and Role-based access Control for container security best practices, along with Disaster Recovery and reduce operation hours by 30%.
-- Reduced managed Airflow offering underline infrastructure cost by 18%
+- Cut underline infrastructure operational cost of managed Airflow Software offering by 18%.
-- Implement end-to-end automation to reduce QA engineering effort by 35%.
+- Devised and implement end-to-end automation and reduce QA engineering effort by 35%.
+- Designed and implemented escalation policy related to enterprise software offering, serving as the primary point of escalation for CRE and support engineers.

 - **_Technologies used:_** Kubernetes, Helm, Python, PromQL, Bash, GraphQL, RestAPI, OPA(Gatekeeper) , Velero, Terraform, Docker, Kustomizer , CircleCI.
   <br><br>